AbheetChaudhary/fast-aes-break/README.md

   hyperthreaded environment, but its fine if they are.
 - [x] Experiment with SIMD for pearson correlation calculation.

-  SIMD overhead is shadowing its benefits in small arrays of size ~50.
+  SIMD performance gains are small due to the size of involved arrays being small.
+Currently it gives about x2.5 improvement.
 - [x] Experiment to get better cache locality.

   Current implementation has ~2.13% L1-d cache misses, it is possible to get it